snowplow/documentation/docs/pipeline/collector/index.md

 ---
-title: "Configuring the Collector in Snowplow BDP"
+title: "Configuring the Collector"
-date: "2020-08-10"
-sidebar_label: "Using the UI or API"
-sidebar_position: 10
+sidebar_position: 1
-sidebar_custom_props:
-  offerings:
-    - bdp
+sidebar_label: "Collector"
 ---

-Having already set up [collectors in your pipeline](/docs/fundamentals/architecture-overview/index.md) and trackers [to submit events](/docs/sources/index.md) to them, you may want to verify your collector configuration.
+Once your [event collector](docs/fundamentals/architecture-overview/index.md) is set up, along with [trackers](docs/sources/trackers/index.md) to submit events to them, you may want to verify your collector configuration.
 This can take two forms, depending on your needs.

+Read more about the technical aspects of the collector [here](docs/pipeline-components-and-applications/stream-collector/index.md).

 ## Viewing collector configuration in Snowplow BDP Console